domienschepers/wifi-framework/README.md

 	<em>Overview of the Wi-Fi Daemon and Framework components.</em>
 </p>

-If you are new to performing Wi-Fi experiments on Linux it's highly recommended to first read the [libwifi Linux Tutorial](https://github.com/vanhoefm/libwifi/blob/master/docs/linux_tutorial.md).
+If you are new to performing Wi-Fi experiments on Linux it is highly recommended to first read the [libwifi Linux Tutorial](https://github.com/vanhoefm/libwifi/blob/master/docs/linux_tutorial.md).
 When you are implementing basic Wi-Fi attacks without the need to reuse Linux functionality, then the framework provides limited advantages and you can instead consider directly implementing attacks in Scapy and optionally use the [libwifi](https://github.com/vanhoefm/libwifi) library.